 Cleanses and protects you from bacteria:

 The vagina is made up of cells that constantly renew themselves, like the skin.
-Whereas the cervical mucus, a white discharge, evacuates not only the dead cells but also the germs that could have developed in the vagina.
+Whereas the cervical mucus evacuates not only the dead cells but also the germs that could have developed in the vagina.

 White discharge is a natural lubricant.
 It helps keep the female reproductive system functioning because being kept moisturized prevents different diseases and infections.